stat545ubc-2023/collaborative-group24/README.md

 -   **troubleshooting-1.Rmd**: A completed class-assigned exercise, which focused on correcting errors in markdown
 -   **troubleshooting-1.md**: The output file of the troubleshooting Rdocument

+## Running the code
+-   **troubleshooting-1.rmd** can be run by opening the file in Rstudio, then clicking "knit".
+This will re-generate **troubleshooting-1.md** as it appears in this directory.
+-   The markdown files, **README.md** and **TEAMWORK.md** are best viewed in github, by clicking the relevant file.

 ## Authors

 :sparkles: This was a collaborative project created by Sebastian Ortiz, Chunyu Wang, Yubo Wang, and Thomas Deckers :sparkles: